Skip to content

 Beyonce appears at the 63rd annual Grammy Awards in Los Angeles on March 14, 2021.
 A Widener University faculty has created a course called "Queen Bey" to encourage camaraderie among freshmen (AP Photo/Chris Pizzello, File)Read moreChris Pizzello / Chris Pizzello/Invision/AP

-This fall, Widener University’s freshman students are exploring their love for Beyoncé in a course dedicated to the Grammy award-winning singer.
+This fall, Widener University’s freshman students are exploring their love for Beyoncé in a course dedicated to the Grammy-winning singer.

 The class, titled “Queen Bey,” is one of 25 freshman seminar options available this semester at Widener.
 The class at is made up of 10 students, and hosts open discussions about the multi-hyphenate superstar alongside exercises that help the freshmen get to know their classmates.

-Engaging students with pop culture isn’t new for Cooper, who previously offered a course in contemporary African American films.
+Engaging students with pop culture isn’t new for Cooper, who has offered a course in contemporary African American films.
 For the Beyoncé class, he was inspired by Riché Richardson, a professor at Cornell University’s Africana Studies and Research Center, who offered a three-credit course on the singer.
-Cooper often reads aloud and discusses excerpts of Richardson’s book Emancipation’s Daughters: Reimagining Black Femininity and the National Body with the class.
+Cooper often reads aloud and discusses excerpts of Richardson’s book, Emancipation’s Daughters: Reimagining Black Femininity and the National Body, with his Beyoncé class.

 Cooper is considering offering a similar class with another artist for next year’s freshmen.